Updated: Mar 5

 Meanwhile, make the nage.

 Remove the ball and divide to four pieces.
 On a lightly floured surface, roll out the dough to form a strand about 1/2 inch in diameter.
 Again do this as quickly as possible without overworking the dough.
-Cut into 1 inch pieces, add to a floured baking tray.
+Cut into 1-inch pieces, and add to a floured baking tray.
 Finish all the dough in a similar manner.
 Cover tightly and put in the fridge for 30 minutes.

 After about 20 minutes bring a pot of salted water to boil.
-At 30 minutes add the gundi to the boiling water, you may have to do this in two batches so as not to over crowd the pot.
+At 30 minutes add the gundi to the boiling water, you may have to do this in two batches so as not to overcrowd the pot.
 Stir once to make sure the gnudi are not stuck to the bottom and boil for 2-4 minutes.
 When cooked to gnudi will float to the top.
-Take them out as soon as they rise, this also keeps them soft.
+Take them out as soon as they float, this also keeps them soft.

 To make the nage: